firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 #### Multiple Instances per `FIRApp`

-Instead of directly providing an instance from the container, Firestore and similar SDKs should create a "provider" that stores and creates instances with the required parameters.
+Instead of directly providing an instance from the container, Firestore and similar products should create a "provider" that stores and creates instances with the required parameters.
 This means a single provider per `FIRApp`, but multiple instances are possible per provider.